 If the other person is not on board with that definition, they might end the relationship at that point.”

-As a self-proclaimed firm advocate in clear communication, Campbell also mentions that one of the most taboo topics she has observed is the relationship itself: “It is understandable that people don’t like to have that type of discussion.
+As a self-proclaimed firm advocate of clear communication, Campbell mentions that one of the most taboo topics she has observed is the relationship itself: “It is understandable that people don’t like to have that type of discussion.
 However, being a mature adult means you are comfortable discussing uncomfortable topics and can do so in a clear, direct, open manner.
 If you aren’t there yet, it might be time to work on that skill!” she emphasized.

 They Portray You in a Positive Light

-People in committed relationships tend to portray their partners in the best possible light—they minimize their flaws, and emphasize their positive attributes.
+People in committed relationships tend to portray their partners in the best possible light—they minimize their flaws and emphasize their positive attributes.
 This can sometimes make them delusional about their partner’s negative qualities, but as long as those things aren’t harmful, it keeps people happy in their relationships.

 They Speak in "We"